Suhani6245/SeaDesk/README.md

 # SeaDesk - A Browser Extension

-SeaDesk is a relaxing Chrome extension that brings a mini beach and ocean scene to your browser.
+SeaDesk is a relaxing browser extension that brings a mini beach and ocean scene to your browser.
 Enjoy soothing waves, animated fishes, and ambient sounds while you work.
 A serene little escape right on your screen!

 ## Tech Stack